Promoting Your Event on Campus

 For help in determining if your event warrants a Bates College press release or outreach to the media, please contact email@example.com.
-All college news and information released to the media should be coordinated through his office.
+All college news and information released to the media should be coordinated through this office.

 The paper’s editors and writers change frequently so please refer to a recent copy of The Student to determine appropriate contacts.

-- Submitting a story idea – Editorial deadlines require that story ideas should be submitted to the paper’s editor, or a specific writer if one has been identified, several weeks in advance of your event.
-Develop a “pitch” – a pithy 100-word summary of why your event is a good story for The Student to cover.
+- Submitting a story idea: Editorial deadlines require that story ideas should be submitted to the paper’s editor, or a specific writer if one has been identified, several weeks in advance of your event.
+Develop a “pitch,” a pithy 100-word summary of why your event is a good story for The Student to cover.
 Include in your pitch the details of the event time and location, as well as your contact information so that editors and reporters can follow up with you.

-- Buying an ad – Placing an ad in The Student could be an effective way to publicize your event.
+- Buying an ad: Placing an ad in The Student could be an effective way to publicize your event.
 The deadline to submit an ad is typically three days prior to the Wednesday of publication.

-- Letter to the Editor – Letters to the Editor must be received by 6pm on Sunday for Wednesday’s publication.
+- Letter to the Editor: Letters to the Editor must be received by 6pm on Sunday for Wednesday’s publication.
 Letters should not exceed 500 words.
 Please email them to the Managing Forum Editor.